apache/iotdb/docs/UserGuide/Maintenance-Tools/MLogParser-Tool.md

 After version 0.12.x, IoTDB encodes metadata files into binary format.

-If you want to parse metadata into a human-readable way, you can use this tool to parse the specified metadata file.
+If you want to parse metadata into a human readable way, you can use this tool to parse the specified metadata file.

-Currently, the tool can only parse mlog.bin file.
+The tool can parse snapshot files and mlog files.

-If the consensus protocol used in cluster for SchemaRegion is RatisConsensus, IoTDB won't use mlog.bin file to store metadata and won't generate mlog.bin file.

 ### How to use

 Linux/MacOS
-> ./print-schema-log.sh -f /your path/mlog.bin -o /your path/mlog.txt
+> ./mLogParser.sh -f /your path/mlog.bin -o /your path/mlog.txt

 Windows

-> .\print-schema-log.bat -f \your path\mlog.bin -o \your path\mlog.txt
+> .\mLogParser.bat -f \your path\mlog.bin -o \your path\mlog.txt